ndouglas-cloudsmith/edera-quickstart/README.md

 sudo ls -lh /var/lib/libvirt/boot/
 ```

-Use ```virsh edit ubuntu2404-test``` to safely modify the underlying XML configuration file of that specific VM, allowing you to fine-tune hardware settings.. such as adjusting CPU topologies, pinning RAM, or adding virtual hardware components like a custom CD-ROM drive, while also ensuring that ```libvirt``` instantly validates your syntax before applying the changes to prevent the VM from becoming unbootable.
+Use ```virsh edit ubuntu2404-test``` to safely modify the underlying XML configuration file of that specific VM, allowing you to fine-tune hardware settings.. such as adjusting CPU topologies, pinning RAM, or adding virtual hardware components like a custom CD-ROM drive, while also ensuring that ```libvirt``` instantly validates the syntax before applying changes to prevent VMs becoming unbootable.
 ```
 virsh edit ubuntu2404-test
 ```